 Earth Forms Collection

 Like an ever-changing canvas, sand dunes create an endless arrangement of color, textures, and forms.
 These vast mountains of particulate inspired a collection of simple and elegant compositions.

 10% of every photo sold from the "Earth Forms" collection will be donated to the Muscular Dystrophy Association.
-The MDA logo is a link to my personal donation page where you can read about why I chose to partner with the MDA as well as donate directly to the cause.
+To learn more about why I've chosen to work with the MDA or to donate directly to the cause, click their logo above.